Tracking the funded status of pension plans as at January 31, 2018

-During the month of January, Canadian universe bonds, Canadian long term bonds, Canadian long-term provincial bonds, global equities and alternative investments obtained negative returns, while Canadian equity markets showed positive returns.
-With a return of 0.0%, the 60/40 portfolio outperformed the highly diversified portfolio (HD) (-0.2%) and the low volatility portfolio (LDI1) (-0.6%).
-The underperformance of the low volatility portfolio (LDI) is explained by higher allocation in Canadian bonds.
-The prescribed CIA rates used in the calculation of solvency liabilities increased during the month, decreasing the solvency liabilities by 2.0% for a medium duration plan.
-For this type of plan, an investment in either of the 60/40, the LDI or the HD portfolio resulted in a solvency ratio increase.
+During the month of January, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds and Canadian equity markets showed negative returns, while alternative investments and global equity markets (CAD) showed positive returns.
+With a return of 0.6%, the highly diversified portfolio (HD) outperformed the 60/40 portfolio (0.2%) and the low volatility portfolio (LDI1) (-0.4%).
+The relative outperformance of the HD portfolio is mainly due to its larger allocation to alternative investments.
+The prescribed CIA annuity purchase rates and the commuted value rates used in the calculation of solvency liabilities increased during the month.
+As a result, the solvency liabilities decreased by 0.6% for a medium duration plan.
+For this type of plan, an investment in the 60/40, LDI portfolio or the HD portfolio resulted in a slight increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.